sagedemage/cloud_based_system/README.md

 ## SQL Server Setup

-Use a program to manage and administer SQL Server.
+Use a database management program to manage and administer SQL Server.
 My recommendation is [DBeaver](https://dbeaver.io/) because it works on Linux.

 Create a database called `radio_waves` for SQL Server.